CineStill 800T Film Review

 Grain structure, resolution, and sharpness.

-But from personal experience of shooting this film for five years and others’ recollections, the 800T appears to be the finest-grained ISO 800 film, likely surpassing even Kodak Portra 800.
+Film grain isn’t constant — it can vary depending on exposure and development techniques.
+But from my personal experience shooting this film for six years and others’ recollections, the 800T appears to be the finest-grained ISO 800 film, likely surpassing Kodak Portra 800.

 CineStill 800T exposure guide and dynamic range.